-Many insects, including carpenter bees pollinate this species.
+Many insects, including carpenter bees pollinate this tree.
 The flowers and pods are eaten by dassies, the Cape hyrax, where they can reach them.

 The large distribution area of the plant is reflected in diverse medicinal uses to which parts of the plant have been put by indigenous populations in countries as far afield as Nigeria and Ethiopia (Coates Palgrave, 2002; www.plantzafrica.com).